AlfrescoArchive/alfresco-support-tools/readme.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+## Releases

+It's possible to download the last release here

 ## Installation
 There are two options to install the tools using the AMP: the standard and the hot deploy.